 German language courses, German language skills and certificates

 With the exception of a small number of Master’s degree programmes, German is the teaching language at FAU.
-Therefore, a good knowledge of German is an essential prerequisite to successfully completing a degree programme at our University.
-You can find a detailed description of the German proficiency level required for the Master’s degree programmes in the information on the degree programmes in our degree programme catalogue.
+Therefore, a very good knowledge of German is essential for successfully completing a degree programme at our University.
+Students require the following language skills and proof of proficiency:

 - Goethe-Zertifikat C2: Großes Deutsches Sprachdiplom (GDS) (minimum of 60 points in listening, reading, writing and speaking; from 1 January 2012)